kimbring2/leapmotion-ros2-wrapper/README.md

 You should see the log text like a a below image.

 <img src="images/leapmotion.png" width="500">

+# Starting the ROS2 wrapper of Leap Motion sensor
+If you succufully start the sensor, you can launch the ROS2 package to deal the hand tracking information from it.

 ```
 $ ros2 launch leapmotion_wrapper leapmotion.launch.py